Substance Abuse Treatment Services

 Pathways now has a Detoxification Unit at our 3362 University Avenue- Waterloo, Iowa location.
 This is our highest level of care offered.
 Detoxification seeks to minimize the physical harm caused by the abuse of substances.
 This is a 24 hour, 7 day a week facility with 24 hour nursing care.
 A physician/practitioner comes daily to meet with patients.
 Walk-ins to our detox unit are welcome.
 To contact our Detox Unit call 319-235-4498.

-Pathways offers gambling treatment, prevention and recovery support services in Benton, Black Hawk, Bremer, Buchanan, Butler, Chickasaw, Grundy, Marshall, and Tama Counties in Iowa.
+Pathways offers gambling treatment, prevention and recovery support services in Black Hawk, Bremer, Buchanan, Butler, Chickasaw, and Grundy, Counties in Iowa.

 Our services include:

 Each situation is unique and deserves individual attention.
 To ensure appropriate and effective services, we provide a thorough evaluation of each individual requesting our services.

 Individual & Group Counseling

 Counseling sessions are designed to meet the specific needs of each client.
 The frequency and number of sessions are determined on a case-by-case basis, and may include individual, group, and/or family sessions.
 A crisis hotline is available 24/7.
 Call 1-800-BETS OFF

 Distance treatment services are available for those who qualify.
 This service allows individuals to participate in gambling treatment services from a remote location.